 I love robots!
-And I follow the current debate about what types of robots will be developed, and what types of jobs robots will be developed for.
-In the last year there have been several articles about robots working in hotels, especially in the Henn na or “Weird” hotel in Japan and also robots working as waiters in both China and Singapore.
+And I follow the current debate about what types of robots will be developed, and what kinds of jobs robots will be designed for.
+In the last year, there have been several articles about robots working in hotels, especially in the Henn na or “Weird” hotel in Japan and also robots working as waiters in both China and Singapore.

-East Coast Park is a popular spot to come and eat at and there are several other seafood restaurants competing for business.
-We had a booked a table for early evening and arrived a little before a number of tourist groups who had obviously come here for the same reason as us!
+East Coast Park is a favourite spot to come and eat at.
+Several other seafood restaurants are competing for business.
+We had a booked a table for the early evening and arrived a little before some tourist groups who had obviously come here for the same reason as us!

 You can spot the restaurant easily because there is a red static robot marking the entrance.